Dissolution of the monasteries: Social and economic

 Slysz details the example of Westminster Abbey which had dwindled from 50 to 25 monks by the time of dissolution: 18 monks were given new positions, 7 were pensioned, the hundred or so servants were given no provision, and the Abbey's 1540 almsgiving of £400 that previously supported thousands of London poor, was replaced by a £100 annual grant for the new Westminister Cathedral to disburse, the almshouse itself going as low as £34.
 The failure to replace the alms system under the Tudors lead to the introduction of the Elizabethan Poor Law of 1601 and the start of workhouses.

-Modern revisionist historical scholarship has disputed previous claims, derived from Victorian economic historian William Ashley that monastic poor relief was minimal, such as by author G. W. O. Woodward, who in 1974 summarised:
+Historians' assessments of the impact of the dissolution of monasteries on the poor have varied.
+Victorian economic historian William Ashley claimed that monastic poor relief was minimal, and this common view was summarised by author G. W. O. Woodward in 1974:

 No great host of beggars was suddenly thrown on the roads for monastic charity had had only marginal significance and, even had the abbeys been allowed to remain, could scarcely have coped with the problems of unemployment and poverty created by the population and inflationary pressures of the middle and latter parts of the sixteenth century.

-The revisionist scholarship sees a "confessional bias that came to dominate the historiography on monasticism", with historian Linda Colley writing of a "vast superstructure of prejudice."
+More recent revisionist scholarship has disputed this position, attributing it to a "confessional bias that came to dominate the historiography on monasticism", with historian Linda Colley writing of a "vast superstructure of prejudice."

 About a quarter of net monastic wealth consisted of "spiritual" income arising where the religious house held the advowson (right to appoint) a benefice with the legal obligation to maintain the cure of souls in the parish, originally by nominating the rector and taking an annual rental payment.
 Over the medieval period, monasteries and priories continually sought papal exemptions, so as to personally use the glebe and tithe income of rectoral benefices in their possession.
 From the 13th century onwards, English diocesan bishops successfully established the principle that only the glebe and 'greater tithes' of grain, hay and wood could be appropriated by monastic patrons in this manner; the 'lesser tithes' had to remain within the parochial benefice, the incumbent of which carried the title of 'vicar'.
 By 1535, of 8,838 rectories, 3,307 had thus been appropriated with vicarages, but at this late date, a small sub-set of vicarages in monastic ownership were not being served by beneficed clergy at all.
 These were parish churches owned by houses of Augustinian or Premonstratensian canons, orders whose rules required them to provide parochial worship within their conventual churches.
-From the mid-fourteenth century onwards, the canons had been able to exploit their hybrid status to justify petitions for papal privileges of appropriation, allowing them to fill vicarages in their possession either from among their own number, or from secular priests removable at will.
+From the mid-14th century onwards, the canons had been able to exploit their hybrid status to justify petitions for papal privileges of appropriation, allowing them to fill vicarages in their possession either from among their own number, or from secular priests removable at will.